 In his retirement, he has served as an accreditation site visitor for colleges of osteopathic medicine nationwide.
 To date, he has done site inspections at 26 osteopathic medical schools.
 Additionally, he has served as a member of the Board for the Bureau of Osteopathic Specialists.

-Dr. Elko continues to volunteer his time at the Patient Care Center here on campus.
+Dr. Elko continues to volunteer his time at the Health Pavilion here on campus.

 This page was last modified on May 2, 2018